 The ancient Greek mosaics are all made of glass pieces and are over 2,200 years old.
 Back in the 2nd century BC, many Greek homes had mosaics in them as works of art.

 Oceanus, the Titan Lord of the Seas, and his sister/consort Tethys, the Titan goddess of the waters of the world.

-The Greek God, Poseidon – God of the sea.
+Greek mosaics of the Greek God, Poseidon – God of the sea.

 Another breathtaking mosaic with Tethys and Oceanus.

 The amount of work and talent involved in making beautiful mosaics by hand is mind-blowing.
 I can’t wait to see what else they find!
-Please share these ancient Greek mosaics discovered in the Turkish city of Zeugma with your friends and family.
+Please share these ancient mosaics discovered in the Turkish city of Zeugma with your friends and family.